redox-os/orbital/ROADMAP.md

 * Desktop
     * Launcher app - should it be replaceable?
     * Background app - should it be replaceable
+    * Login app - should it be replaceable

 ## Components
 I have found the following components (in recipes) that are related to Orbital